DavidZhang22/AlphaGambit/README.md

 The other files perform auxiliary functions based on the outputs of this executable:

 - `runtimes` contains runtime data for some runs of the AlphaGambit executable -- predicting a single move at various depths.
-- `sample_games` contains some contests between different pairs of algorithms.
 - `visuals` contains Python scripts for generating